 The colors used should reflect the services offered.
 For example, use gold accents for a luxury spa, greens for a holistic spa, and purple for a mature spa.

 When choosing colors, remember that these will be reflected throughout your brand.
 Avoid any colors that won’t work with the interior.
 Otherwise, your branding won’t be clear.

 The final step to creating a logo is to consider the form.
-Do you want to use straight lines, or curves across your branding?
-Are you aiming for stark simplicity, or a friendly coziness?
+Do you want to use straight lines or curves across your branding?
+Are you aiming for stark simplicity or a friendly coziness?

 The next decision concerns the voice and tone of your spa.
-Friendly, knowledgeable, reverent – the voice will carry across marketing, and reflect the culture of the spa.
+Friendly, knowledgeable, and reverent – the voice will carry across marketing, and reflect the culture of the spa.